jholmes17/dh_fractionation/README.md

 The order here doesn't matter except check_eq.jl should be run on each model output file and return an affirmative result before making any plots.

-(2a) check_eq.jl: Used to check that the atmospheric escape has reached stoichiometric balance, such that Φ_H + Φ_D = 2Φ_O
+(2a) `check_eq.jl`: Used to check that the atmospheric escape has reached stoichiometric balance, such that Φ_H + Φ_D = 2Φ_O

-(2b) plot_all_results.jl: Contains code to make all results Figures (Figures 4 through 7 and 9, 10, S4)
+(2b) `plot_all_results.jl`: Contains code to make all results Figures (Figures 4 through 7 and 9, 10, S4)

-(2c) plot_water_loss.jl: Makes a plot of water loss as a function of various assumptions about current water inventory and the results for f shown in Figure 4.
+(2c) `plot_water_loss.jl`: Makes a plot of water loss as a function of various assumptions about current water inventory and the results for f shown in Figure 4.

-(2d) plot_waterloss_results_vs_others.py: Simple comparison plot, Figure 11 in paper
+(2d) `plot_waterloss_results_vs_others.py`: Simple comparison plot, Figure 11 in paper

-(2e) reproductions_plot.jl: Makes a plot of results for f when reproducing past studies.
+(2e) `reproductions_plot.jl`: Makes a plot of results for f when reproducing past studies.
 Includes past study values for comparison.
 Figure S3

 ## Notes for using this code